verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] and I will not take it personally or send passive-aggressive energy your way.
 - [ ] Charm fades once people discover that cruelty doesn’t seriously make you interesting.
 - [ ] you know your dick was hard the entire time you were watching those first twenty minutes.
+- [ ] You’d be updating your LinkedIn by lunch